QMCPACK/qmcpack/docs/installation.rst

 .. _integtestqe:

-Integration tests with Quantum Espresso
+Integration tests with Quantum ESPRESSO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As described in :ref:`buildqe`, it is possible to test entire